orville-wright/ticker_data/README.md

   3. bigcharts.marketwatch.com  - BS4 web scraper/data extarctor - (delayed stock stock & ticker details)
   4. marketwatch.com - BS4 web scraper/data extractor - (live quotes, ticker details)
   * The marketwatch.com module is not yet fully working.
-  * marketwatch.com is vert bloated rich media site, so its slow-ish but it has realtime quotes and lots of geat data.
+  * marketwatch.com is very bloated rich media site, so its slow-ish but it has nice 'realtime data' and lots of geat rich info.
   * They also enforce javascript=ON & also do highly paranoia JS testing early in the webpage setup.
 They are also
   * extremly paranoid about Robot scrapers & forcefully check for these early.
 I havent hacked arround these yet.